Ed Belfour

-Edward John Belfour (born April 21, 1965) is a Canadian former professional ice hockey goaltender.
-He played junior hockey for the Winkler Flyers before going to the University of North Dakota where he helped the school win the National Collegiate Athletic Association (NCAA) championship in the 1986–87 season.
-The following year, Belfour signed as a free agent with the Chicago Blackhawks (after not being picked in the draft) alternating time between them and the Saginaw Hawks of the International Hockey League (IHL).
 Many regard Belfour as an elite goaltender and one of the best of all-time.
 His 484 wins rank fifth all-time among NHL goaltenders.
 Belfour was inducted into the Hockey Hall of Fame in the 2011 class, his first year of eligibility.
 In addition Belfour is one of only two players to have won an NCAA championship, an Olympic gold medal, and the Stanley Cup (the other such player is Neal Broten).

 His characteristic face mask earned him the sobriquet "Eddie the Eagle", and some of his quirks and off-ice antics earned him the nickname "Crazy Eddie".